Ecwid/ecwid-api-docs/includes/_products.md

 attributes | Array\<*AttributeValue*\> | Product attributes and their values
 relatedProducts | \<*RelatedProducts*\>  | Related or "You may also like" products of the product dimensions | \<*ProductDimensions*\> | Product dimensions info showOnFrontpage | number | A positive number indicates the position (index) of a product in the store front page – the smaller the number, the higher the product is displayed on a page.
-A negative value means the product is not shown in the store front page.
 If no categories are assigned to product in `categoryIds` field, the `showOnFrontPage` will be `1`

 #### WholesalePrice
 Field | Type  | Description